A diverse understanding

 Learn about human development and family relations across the life-span, as well as the interaction of individuals and families within the community environment.

 - Two minors in human development and gerontology

-- Two certificate programs in gerontology and human services case management and administration
+- Three certificate programs in early childhood education, gerontology and human services case management and administration

 - A Ph.D. in prevention science